 - Chewing to the point of bloody sores

 - A foul odor, an oily coat, shedding all over the house

-And all of this can come about from a single flea.
-Just one.
+If your dog has allergies, all of this can come about from a single flea.

-This is the disease that has won the prize for the past decade.
-Itchy skin, allergies.
+This is the disease that has won the prize for the past couple of decades.